Crimean War: Crimean campaign

 Believing the northern approaches to the city too well defended, especially because of the presence of a large star fort and the city being on the south side of Sevastopol Bay, Sir John Burgoyne, the engineer advisor, recommended for the allies attack to Sevastopol from the south.
 The joint commanders, Raglan and Saint-Arnaud, agreed.
 On 25 September, the whole army began to march southeast and encircled the city from the south after it had established port facilities at Balaclava for the British and at Kamiesch for the French.
 The Russians retreated into the city.
+On 26 September, Saint-Arnaud gave up his command to Canrobert.

 The Allied armies moved without problems to the south, and the heavy artillery was brought ashore with batteries and connecting trenches built.
 By 10 October, some batteries were ready, and by 17 October, when the bombardment commenced—126 guns were firing, 53 of them French.
 The fleet meanwhile engaged the shore batteries.
 The British bombardment worked better than that of the French, who had smaller-calibre guns.
 The fleet suffered high casualties during the day.
 The British wanted to attack that afternoon, but the French wanted to defer the attack.

 A postponement was agreed, but on the next day, the French were still not ready.
 By 19 October the Russians had transferred some heavy guns to the southern defences and had outgunned the allies.

 Reinforcements for the Russians gave them the courage to send out probing attacks.
 The Allied lines, beginning to suffer from cholera as early as September, were stretched.
 The French, on the west, had less to do than the British on the east, with their siege lines and the large nine-mile open wing back to their supply base on the south coast.